 How does one come to trust Elohim in that manner?
 How does one get to trust anyone; by spending time with Him; lots of time with Him!
 By spending time reading the Bible and praying to Him; by having a personal on-going relationship Him.
 The picture you have in your mind about Elohim will determine what type of relationship you will have with Him.
 The Devil has sown many lies about Elohim in this world.
-Satan has slandered Yahuwah’s good name in such a way that many in this world fear and even hate Him.
+Satan has slandered Yahuwah’s good name in such a way that many in this world fear Him and even hate Him.
 Many in this world who claim to be ministers of Yahuwah are spreading the lies that Satan began.
 The greatest lie that Satan and his disciples are spreading in this world today is that Yahuwah confines His enemies into a place called Hell where they are to be tormented for eternity.
 Please read our article on Hell, Satan’s Slanderous Lie by clicking on the shaded area.
 When we have our thinking changed our relationship with Yahuwah will be changed as a result!

 That is why we find written in Jeremiah these precious words.
 “Thus saith Yahuwah, Let not the wise man glory in his wisdom, neither let the mighty man glory in his might, let not the rich man glory in his riches: but let him that glorieth glory in this, that he that he understandeth and knoweth Me, that I am Yahuwah [the LORD] which exercises lovingkindness, judgment, and righteousness in the earth: for in these things I delight, saith Yahuwah” (Jeremiah 9:23-24).
 When we know Elohim as it is our privilege to know Him, we will trust Him as a child trusts his parents.
 Trust in Elohim comes from understanding and knowing Him!